mkh-welsch/crossfilter/README.md

 # crossfilter
-started as C++ port of crossfilter.js this lib will become an inmemory OLAP database.
+started as C++ port of crossfilter.js this lib will become an in-memory OLAP database.

 header only, C++14.